Stable motions of high energy particles interacting via a repelling potential: Abstract

 \section{Abstract}

 The motion of \(N\) particles interacting by a smooth repelling potential and confined to a compact \(d\)-dimensional region is proved to be, under mild conditions, non-ergodic for all sufficiently large energies.
 Specifically, choreographic solutions, for which all particles follow approximately the same path close to an elliptic periodic orbit of the single-particle system, are proved to be KAM stable in the high energy limit.
 Finally, it is proved that the motion of \(N\) repelling particles in a rectangular box is non-ergodic at high energies for a generic choice of interacting potential: there exists a KAM-stable periodic motion by which the particles move fast only in one direction, each on its own path, yet in synchrony with all the other parallel moving particles.
-Thus, we prove that for smooth interaction potentials the Boltzmann ergodic hypothesis fails for a finite number of particles even in the high energy limit at which the smooth system appears to be very close to the Boltzmann hard-sphere gas.